zupalex/luaXroot/README.md

       -> See user/Example/LateCompile.cxx as an example (commented code).

  What it has been designed for:
- - Provide a user-friendly environment for data analysis using the flexibility of the Lua scripting language.
+ - Provides a user-friendly environment for data analysis using the flexibility of the Lua scripting language.
- - Provide a framework for "online" data analysis (analyse data in real-time as they are recorded to disk).
+ - Provides a framework for "online" data analysis (process data in real-time as they are recorded to disk).
- - Provide tools to unpack binary data to human readable data.
+ - Provides tools to unpack binary data to human readable data.
       -> A module with helper functions to read and decode binary data is provided (/scripts/lua_modules/binaryreader.lua).

 REQUIREMENTS: